GNAT-Academic-Program/stm32f429disco/README.md

 # STM32F429DISCO Board Support Package (Alire)

 This repository provides an STM32F429DISCO Board Support Package for Alire, facilitating the creation of Ada applications on this board.
-The `stm32f429disco` BSP simplifies hardware interaction and integrates with the Ada projects via the Alire package manager.
+The `stm32f429disco` BSP simplifies hardware interaction and integrates with Ada projects via the Alire package manager.

 ## Demos
 This package is a dependency, a library.
 Usually, you create applications building upon this crate: